vpodpecan/LEPAMTIC/README.md

 2. Postprocessing (optional):

+   This step is optional.
+The authors used it when preparing the results for publication.
    The scripts for this step are located in folder `postprocessing`.
 The goal is to transform the result of the LEPAMTIC pipeline (extraction table) into an analysis-ready harmonized extraction table.
 A script to generate the final extraction table and data synthesis and visualization is also provided.

 5. Evaluation (optional):

+   This step is optional.
+The authors used it when preparing the results for publication.
    The scripts for this step are located in folder `evaluation`.
 The goal is the evaluation of the performance of the LEPAMTIC prompt chain in both extraction and unification stages, using expert extractions and annotations as the reference.